jcorbette/jmarketers/README.md

 ## About the Project

 This is a responsive website for a fictional digital marketing company.
-It is built using using Node.js and Express and deployed with Heroku.
+It is built using Node.js and Express and deployed with Heroku.

 **Languages used:** HTML, SCSS, EJS, JavaScript